FirebirdSQL/oltp-emul/readme_quick_start.txt

       LockHashSlots = 22111

-3. Ensure that you have environment variable 'TEMP' and check that its value does NOT contain spaces or non-latin characters.
-Test command script will create folder with name 'logs.oltpNN' under your %TEMP% directory and this folder will contain different logs of work.
+3. For Windows users: ensure that you have environment variable 'TEMP' and verify that its value does NOT contain spaces or non-latin characters.
+   Test command script will create folder with name 'logs.oltpNN' under your
+   %TEMP% directory and this folder will contain different logs of work.

 4. Change directory to 'src'.

-Open file 'oltp_config.NN' where NN:
-   25 - for create database and run test on Firebird 2.5 30 - the same for Firebird 3.0
+   Main command scenario (which creates database, fill it with documents and finally open multiple ISQL sessions) has name '1run_oltp_emul'.

+   Its extension depends on your OS:
+   * '.sh' - for running this scenario under Linux
+   * '.bat' - for running this scenario under Windows

+   This script will parse following plain text files that serve to store test configuration parameters:
+   * oltp25_config.nix - if scenario runs under Linux and tests Firebird 2.5
+   * oltp30_config.nix - if scenario runs under Linux and tests Firebird 3.0
+   * oltp25_config.win - if scenario runs under Windows and tests Firebird 2.5
+   * oltp30_config.win - if scenario runs under Windows and tests Firebird 3.0

+   Open config file which is suitable for your environment.
    Change settings in this file according to your ones: host, port, dbnm etc

    Pay attention to the following parameters: